Guidelines for distribution approval for soliciting member participation in scholarly inquiry within the field of academic advising

 - Does it address an area of significance to NACADA and its membership?

-- Can the study be completed and an article submitted within 18 months?
+- Can the study be completed within a year?

 - Is the proposal clear and well written?